Leica SL3 – a first review

 And the autofocus?

-In practically all test reports and forums it was/can be read that the autofocus of the Leica SL2 lags behind in performance compared to the competing models.
-That is so correct.
-The SL3's autofocus has now been significantly improved, and the eye tracking works perfectly.
-But I don't want to hide the fact that when it comes to autofocus in extremely fast sports, the SL3 has to admit defeat to cameras such as a Sony a1.
-It's quite possible that Leica can improve the AF performance through firmware upgrades, but if you photograph Formula 1 or other fast-paced sports, you may be better off with a camera like the Sony a1.
-In “normal” situations and even in sports that are not ultra-fast, the SL3 is a wonderful tool.
-When filming, the autofocus on our preproduction model wasn't entirely problem-free.
-It's quite possible that this is now better in the production model.
-If you focus manually when filming, the SL3 is a camera that delivers very nice video files with - as already mentioned - up to 8K.
-I think it's also interesting for filmmakers that you can create different profiles for filming.
-Once you've done this, you can switch back and forth between different film settings in a flash.
-I created a “normal” profile with 4K 30fps, one with 4K 60fps, an 8K and a Slomo profile.
+Practically all reviews and forums have stated that the Leica SL2's autofocus lags behind that of its rivals.
+That's absolutely correct.
+The SL3's autofocus has been significantly improved, and the eye tracking works flawlessly.
+However, I don't want to hide the fact that when it comes to autofocus, the SL3 is beaten by cameras like the Sony a1 when it comes to extremely fast-paced sports.
+It's quite possible that Leica can improve its AF performance with firmware upgrades, but anyone who photographs Formula 1 or other fast-paced sports might be better off with a camera like the Sony a1.
+In "normal" situations, and even for sports that aren't ultra-fast, the SL3 is a wonderful tool.
+When filming, the autofocus on our pre-production model wasn't entirely problem-free.
+It's quite possible that things are now better on the production model.
+However, if you focus manually while filming, the SL3 is a camera that delivers beautiful video files at – as already mentioned – up to 8K.
+I also think it's interesting for filmmakers that you can create different profiles for filming.
+Once you've done that, you can switch back and forth between different film settings in a flash.
+I created a "normal" profile with 4K 30fps, one with 4K 60fps, an 8K profile, and a slow-motion profile.
 Switching back and forth while working is then lightning fast.

-A small picture gallery of the cold water surfers
+A small photo gallery of the cold water surfers

 And finally a little movie

-I put together a small film clip especially to visualize the quick sequences of images.
-All stills were created with the SL3.
-Have fun diving into the world of cold water surfing.
+I've put together a short film clip, especially to visualize the fast-paced sequences of images.
+All stills were shot with the SL3.
+Enjoy immersing yourself in the world of cold-water surfing.

 Special thanks to Elli Thor and his friends.
-It was an honor to be out and about with you. © all images and video clips by Christian Habermeier and Peter Schäublin.
+It was an honour to be out and about with you. © aller Bilder und Videoclips by Christian Habermeier und Peter Schäublin.

 Back